pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 - Ideally, you'd use [Artemis](https://github.com/ClassicOldSong/moonlight-android), a fork of Moonlight that's specifically designed to work with Apollo, as your client, but this is currently unsupported for Linux, and therefore the Steam Deck.
 Keep an eye on this, or if you want to try and set it up for your Android device.
 Setting up motion controls for those, however, is beyond the scope of this writeup.

 ## Optional: Set up a new application in Apollo
+If you already have a second physical monitor, you can skip this step.
 1. Sign in to your Apollo dashboard.
 2. Go to Applications
 3. Click on Add New.